cashapp/quiver/README.md

 Performs an effect over the right side of the value but maps the original value back into the Either.
 This is useful for mixing with validation functions.

+#### validateNotNull

+Turns a nullable value into an Either:
+- Left if the value is null.
+- Right if the value is not null.

+Useful for building validation functions.

 ### Lists

 #### filterNotNone